 Following shipping guidelines when exporting food overseas is crucial to ensure the safety and legality of the products.
 Whether you’re sending canned packages or frozen food, each type of perishable item comes with rules that have to be followed for cross-border trade.
 Adhering to these guidelines helps protect public health, prevent the spread of contaminants and diseases, and comply with the regulations set by a country's health department and other regulatory agencies.

 Some of these guidelines include those for packaging, labelling and manufacturing.

 Non-compliance can result in shipment transit delays, additional costs and even the seizure or destruction of goods by authorities.
 Therefore, thoroughly understanding the export and import regulations of the specific countries involved is important when sending perishable food items overseas.
 You’ll be able to provide all required export documentation and authorisations, and avoid potential delays and additional costs imposed by regulatory authorities.

 In Singapore, the export of food products is regulated by the Singapore Food Agency (SFA).
 Key requirements include the following:

-Aside from the above, when shipping frozen and perishable food internationally, you also need to provide the following documents:
+Aside from the above, when shipping perishable food internationally, you also need to provide the following documents:

 Bill of Lading